volta-cli/website/subdomains/blog/_posts/2020-07-21-declare-your-tools.md

 ---
 layout: post
-title:  "Bringing the Declarative Experience to Your Tools"
+title:  "Declare Your Tools, Don't Install Them"
 date:   2020-07-17 08:00:00 -0700
 categories: [ux, delight]
 author: Chuck Pierce
 excerpt_separator: <!--more-->
 ---

-Declarative UI—powered by packages like React, Vue, or Angular—has completely taken over the world.
-These techniques let you focus on describing how an app should look and feel, without having to micromanage making each change happen imperatively.
-Despite that, managing the tools you need for development is often stuck in an imperative world.
-In the same way that modern frameworks made it easier to build declarative UIs, **Volta brings the power of the declarative paradigm to your tools!**
+Declarative UI—powered by packages like React, Vue, or Ember—has completely taken over the world.
+These techniques let you focus on describing how an app should look and feel, without having to worry about how the page is updated.
+Despite that, installing the tools you need for development is often stuck in an imperative world.
+In the same way that modern frameworks take the worry out of updating your UI, **Volta liberates you from worrying about the state of your tools!**
 <!--more-->

-Managing your development tools—Node, package managers, and others—is almost always done imperatively: You have to tell the computer to use specific versions and when to switch versions.
+Installing your development tools—Node, package managers, and others—is almost always done imperatively: You have to tell the computer to use specific versions and when to switch versions.
 This makes things complicated and error-prone, especially when you are working in multiple projects that have different tool requirements.

 - Every time you switch to a new project, you have to remember which tools and versions are needed for the new project and manually switch.
 - For teams, when a decision is made to upgrade to a new version of Node, the entire team needs to be notified.